goelakash/youtube_mp3/README.md

 A firefox add-on to automatically inspect a browser session and download audio for all the youtube videos running in all the tabs.

 The add-on is active by default.
-For every firefox window, the add-on will continuosly scan after each interval and download the youtube video playing in a tab.
+For every firefox window, the add-on will continuously scan after each interval and download the youtube video playing in a tab.

 The download is based on the tool [youtube-dl](https://github.com/rg3/youtube-dl).